 OKR meaning – Objective Key Result A Summary For Leaders

-OKRs stands for Objective Key Results and it's a tool that many companies including Google uses for translating strategy into daily operations.
+OKR meaning - Objective Key Result, it's a tool that many companies including Google uses for translating strategy into daily operations.
 In this article we described in detail what OKRs are and how can you apply them.

 One of the most important skills that a modern leader can possess is the ability to align their entire workforce to the big vision of the company, that’s why talking about OKRs is very important!